How to Spot Early Signs of Birth Injuries in Babies

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

 The birth of a child is one of the most exciting times for many individuals and couples.
-After anxiously waiting 40 weeks for this new person to develop, it is now time to meet the tiny human that you have created.
+After anxiously waiting 40 weeks for this new person to develop, it is time to meet the tiny human you have created.
 Many women will have smooth, easy, and uncomplicated labor and delivery experiences that result in the birth of a happy and healthy baby.
 Unfortunately, this is not true for everyone.

-Detecting the Signs of Birth Injuries
+Detecting The Signs Of Birth Injuries

 • Failure to begin breathing immediately after being delivered